 It’s hard for people to focus and do their best work when they don’t feel well.
 Prioritize the health and well-being of your team, and you’ll see the payoff in productivity levels.

 4. Be flexible

 Schools across the country go to e-learning on a dime.
-It’s particularly hard for families when the kids suddenly need supervision during the day.
+It’s particularly hard for families when the kids suddenly need daily supervision.
 How can you fix those worries so your staff can focus on putting out fabulous work?

-Let people work from home when necessary so they can somewhat monitor their children while they meet via Zoom or other online meeting spots.
+Let people work from home when necessary to monitor their children while they meet via Zoom or other online meeting spots.
 Be more flexible with work hours.
-As long as projects get completed by a set day and time, it doesn’t matter if your employees work from 8 a.m. to 5 p.m or on a more flexible schedule they need to overcome other challenges.
+As long as projects get completed by a set day and time, it doesn’t matter if your employees work from 8 a.m. to 5 p.m. or on a more flexible schedule.
+They need to overcome other challenges.

 By promoting flexibility, you help people become more mentally resilient.
 This helps them cope with daily hardships and adversity and boosts their productivity.